anup1384/parse-server-example/README.md

 # parse-server-example

-Deploying parse-server on on kubernetes cluster step by step.
+Deploying parse-server nodejs app on on kubernetes cluster step by step.

 ### For Local setup on mac k8s